 A team led by UW Electrical & Computer Engineering professors Mo Li, Arka Majumdar and Karl Böhringer was selected to participate in the National Science Foundation’s Convergence Accelerator, a new initative to accelerate use-inspired research addressing societal challenges.
 The team will be working to increase the capacity of quantum computing systems to retain and process information.

-Microsoft quantum software experts and the University of Washington instructed a 10-week, for credit, Introduction to Quantum Computing and Quantum Programming (Winter 2019) Bachelors-level course in Q#, teaching quantum computing to computer scientists and non-physicists.
-Students were also able to tap into a rich collection of quantum programming exercises in Q# (quantum katas) hosted on github.
+Microsoft quantum software experts instructed a 10-week bachelors-level course in Q# at the University of Washington in Winter 2019.
+The course, Introduction to Quantum Computing and Quantum Programming, focused on teaching quantum computing to computer scientists and non-physicists.
+Students were also able to tap into a rich collection of quantum programming exercises in Q# (Quantum Katas) hosted on GitHub.
 Given the success of the course, Microsoft is now extending Q# and QDK-focused curriculum content to universities globally.
 Please contact Quantumcurriculum@microsoft.com to learn more.

-Support and participation in University of British Columbia Canada’s Digital Technology Supercluster (CDTS) – Capacity Building proposal
+Support and participation in University of British Columbia’s Canada’s Digital Technology Supercluster (CDTS) – Capacity Building proposal